 - Any evidence linked to previous testing/dyslexic tendencies should be passed on to SENDCo/Learning Support staff by staff in the student's primary school.
-Except in specified cases this transfer of testing information will happen through the Pastoral transition visits. - Pupils will be added to the list of students with dyslexic tendencies and staff will be provided with generic strategies for supporting these students. - A small cohort of these students who need further support will attend spelling groups and Units of Sound intervention with the teaching assistant and be added to the SEND support level.
+Except in specified cases this transfer of testing information will happen through the Pastoral transition visits. - Pupils will be added to the list of students with dyslexic tendencies and staff will be provided with generic strategies for supporting these students. - A small cohort of these students who need further support will attend Literacy groups and IDL intervention groups with the teaching assistant and be added to the SEND support level.